-The following table contains our supplemental selected historical consolidated financial data, which should be read in conjunction with our supplemental consolidated financial statements and the related notes thereto, and "Management's Discussion and Analysis of Supplemental Financial Condition and Results of Operations" contained in this Current Report on Form 8-K. The supplemental selected historical consolidated financial data as of December 31, 2006 and 2005 and for the years ended December 31, 2006, 2005 and 2004, have been derived from our audited supplemental consolidated financial statements at those dates and for those periods, contained elsewhere in this Form 8-K. The supplemental selected historical consolidated financial data as of December 31, 2004, 2003 and 2002 and for the years ended December 31, 2003 and 2002 have each been derived from our audited consolidated financial statements at those dates and for those periods, not contained in this Form 8-K, as adjusted retrospectively for (1) our acquisitions of PSC Metals, Inc. and the general partnership interests of our Investment Management business and (2) reclassifications of our Oil and Gas and Atlantic City and Nevada gaming properties, certain real estate operations and the Home Fashion segment's results of operations pertaining to its retail stores as discontinued operations.
-The supplemental selected historical consolidated financial data as of September 30, 2007 and for the nine months ended September 30, 2007 and 2006 has been derived from our unaudited supplemental consolidated financial statements at that date and for those periods contained elsewhere in this Form 8-K.
+The following table contains our selected historical consolidated financial data, which should be read in conjunction with our consolidated financial statements and the related notes thereto, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" contained in this Current Report on Form 8-K. The selected historical consolidated financial data as of December 31, 2006 and 2005, and for the years ended December 31, 2006, 2005, and 2004, have each been derived from our audited consolidated financial statements at those dates and for those periods, contained elsewhere in this Form 8-K. The selected historical consolidated financial data as of December 31, 2004, 2003 and 2002 and for the years ended December 31, 2003 and 2002 have each been derived from our audited consolidated financial statements at those dates and for those periods not contained in this Form 8-K, as adjusted retrospectively for (1) our acquisition of the general partnership interests of our Investment Management business, (2) reclassifications of our Oil and Gas, Atlantic City and Nevada gaming properties as discontinued operations and (3) reclassification to discontinued operations of the Home Fashion segment's results of operations pertaining to its retail stores.
+The selected historical consolidated financial data as of September 30, 2007 and for the nine months ended September 30, 2007 and 2006 have been derived from our unaudited consolidated financial statements at that date and for those periods not contained in this Form 8-K, as adjusted retrospectively for (1) our acquisition of the general partnership interests of our Investment Management business and (2) reclassifications of our Atlantic City and Nevada gaming properties as discontinued operations.